AshtonSBradley/ashtonsbradley.github.io/collections/_members/AshtonBradley.md

         quote: >
             Department of Physics at the University of Otago
         description:  # this will include new lines to allow paragraphs I started a New Zealand Foundation for Research, Science, and Technology Postdoctoral fellowship at Otago in 2008.
-I viewed this as a tremendous opportunity to work with
       - layout : left
         title: University of Queensland
         sub_title: Postdoc